 - When brushing, be extra careful to clean the wire and the inside of your teeth.
 Remember to floss your retainer daily with provided floss threaders.

 - If your retainer becomes loose within the first year following the removal of your braces, there is no charge to re-cement the appliance.
 If the retainer should become completely detached, please do not throw it away.
 The retainer is custom made for your teeth.
-There will be a lab charge to replace the appliance.
+There will be a lab charge to replace the appliance if it is thrown away.

-- To ensure your teeth remain in their new positions, wear your retainer 18-24 hours a day for the first three months; only remove to eat and brush your teeth.
+- To ensure your teeth remain in their new positions, wear your retainer as directed by Dr. Backus.
 Later you can wear it at night only.

 - Your retainer is fragile.
 Be delicate when placing, removing or handling it.
 Avoid flipping the retainer with your tongue.
 This could damage the enamel of your teeth or break the retainer.